ai-forever/Kandinsky-4/README.md

 ### Distributed Inference

-For a faster inference, we also provide the capability to perform inference in a distributed way
+For a faster inference, we also provide the capability to perform inference in a distributed way:
 ```
 NUMBER_OF_NODES=1
 NUMBER_OF_DEVICES_PER_NODE=8